Skip to content

 time_buffer float

-Time buffer for geometric preparation.
+Time buffer in seconds added to each geometry.
 Default is 0.01.

 0.01